 Which historical era would you want to live in?
-Most people have their favorite eras of history, be it the Renaissance, or the '90s in Seattle, but rarely do we get to choose which time period(s) we would deposit ourselves in forever if we could.
-Imagine that you have a time machine and choose which historical era you want to live in.
+Most people have their favorite eras of history, be it the Renaissance, or the '90s in Seattle, but rarely do we get to choose which time period(s) we would deposit ourselves into forever if we could.
+Imagine that you have a time machine and could choose which historical era you want to live in.

-Where You'd Live: Like, totally the valley.
-Or Orange County if your parents were bogus.
+Where You'd Live: Like, totally, The Valley.
+Or Orange County, if your parents were bogus.

 What You'd Do: You'd either be at the mall, the galleria, or a Black Flag show in some seedy dive in Hollywood.

 Who You'd Hang Out With: Everyone knows that in the '80s you had a very clear cut line of who to hang out with: the brains, the athletes, the basket cases, the princesses, or the criminals.

 The Highlight of Your Day: Getting away from your parents.2,2231,628Would you choose this one?

 The Roaring Twenties

 Where You'd Live: If you wanted to be anyone who was anyone, you'd live in New York, Chicago, Paris, or Berlin.

 What You'd Do: Celebrate being ALIVE!
 Post World War I, people flocked to the big city to drink, dance, and take part in full blown debauchery until the break of dawn.
 You might even write the next great American novel.

 Who You'd Hang Out With: If you went to Paris you'd be hanging out with expats like Hemingway and the Fitzgeralds.
 If you went north to London, you'd be seen out on the town with the Bright Young Things, a collective of socialites whose only rule in their manifesto was that they had to party.